Carlos David

-Carlos David Moreno Hernández (born 14 June 1986), known as Carlos David, is a Spanish professional footballer who plays for Hércules CF as a central defender.
+Carlos David Moreno Hernández (born 14 June 1986), known as Carlos David, is a Spanish former professional footballer who played as a central defender.

 Football career

 Born in Mérida, Badajoz, Extremadura, Carlos David graduated from Valencia CF's youth setup.
 He made his debuts as a senior with the reserves, appearing several seasons in Tercera División and Segunda División B.

 On 20 July 2009, Carlos David signed for Belgian Pro League side R.E.
 Mouscron.
 He played his first match as a professional on 1 August, starting in a 2–1 away win against K.R.C.
 Genk.
 He scored his first professional goals on 5 December, netting a brace in a 2–1 success at K.S.V.
 Roeselare.

 Carlos David left the club in late December 2009 due to its financial troubles, and joined Celta de Vigo's reserve team in the third level the following 15 January.
 He subsequently resumed his career in the same tier, representing CD Teruel, UD Melilla, FC Cartagena and SD Huesca; with the latter, he notably scored against FC Barcelona in the Copa del Rey, but in a 1–8 away defeat.

 On 5 July 2018, after achieving promotion to La Liga, Carlos David terminated his contract with Huesca and signed for Royale Union Saint-Gilloise.
 Following one year in the Belgian First Division B, he cancelled the two remaining seasons of his contract and returned to Cartagena.

 Carlos David helped the Efesé in their promotion to the second division with 20 appearances, but was only a backup option afterwards.
 On 16 July 2021, he agreed to a one-year deal with Segunda División RFEF side Hércules CF.